mbaeuerle/Briss-2.0/README.md

 # Briss 2.0
 ![Java CI with Gradle](https://github.com/mbaeuerle/Briss-2.0/workflows/Java%20CI%20with%20Gradle/badge.svg?branch=master)

 This is a small application to crop PDF files.
-This is useful for example to crop whitespaces at the edeges so text is rendered bigger on small screens like eInk displays or tablet PCs.
+It is useful for example to crop whitespaces at the edeges so text is rendered bigger on small screens like eInk displays or tablet PCs.

-It helps the user to decide what should be cropped by creating a overlay of similar pages, e.g. all pages within a PDF having the same size or orientation.
-Even and odd pages are separated, too.
+It helps the user to decide what should be cropped by creating an overlay of similar pages, e.g. all pages within a PDF having the same size or orientation.
+Even and odd pages are separated too.

 Version 2.0 is intended to be a GUI Update for the Briss PDF cropping tool.
 It is based on Briss 0.9 which is located at sourceforge: http://sourceforge.net/projects/briss/